To Get Mental Health Help For A Child, Desperate Parents Relinquish Custody

 "Danny was this cute, lovable little blond-haired, blue-eyed baby," Jim says.

 Toni recalls times Daniel would reach over, put his hands on her face and squish her cheeks.
-"And he would go, 'You pretty, mom,' " Toni says.
+"And he would go, 'You pretty, Mom,' " Toni says.
 "Oh my gosh, he just melted my heart when he would say these very loving, endearing things to me."

 National